gatsbyjs/gatsby/docs/docs/themes/using-multiple-themes.md

 ---
-title: Using multiple Gatsby themes.
+title: Using Multiple Gatsby Themes
 ---

 Gatsby themes are intended to be composable.
 This means you can install multiple themes alongside each other.